xinyang22/assignment-1/README.md

 This design of the website is focus on people who really need help with life issue and it is targeted to help them overcome their issues through our cousellors

-As a user type, I want to book a cousellor so that I can find solutions to my life issues.
+As a user, I want to book a cousellor so that I can find solutions to my life issues.

 Features: